AI / ML / Platform Engineer

 Visit →

-Business Problem
+Problem

 Property search platforms suffer from low-quality listings, fake listings, and poor matching between seekers and properties.
 Users waste time on irrelevant results or unreliable landlords.
 The platform needs to ensure listing quality and provide intelligent matching without being intrusive.

-Tech Stack
+Stack

 ReactNext.jsNode.jsPostgreSQLElasticsearchOpenAI EmbeddingsRedisWebSocketsAWS LambdaS3

-Key Learnings
+Learnings

 Recommendation systems benefit from hybrid approaches—combining collaborative filtering, content-based filtering, and LLM-powered semantic understanding.
 Learned that user feedback loops are essential for improving recommendations.
 Handling real-time updates (new listings, availability changes) required careful event sourcing patterns.
 Marketplace platforms need to balance trust (verification) with friction (too much verification reduces listings).
+Caching strategies are critical for cost optimization with embedding APIs.

 RoomTo.Live: Marketplace Architecture